pinot-contrib/pinot-docs/basics/data-import/upsert.md

 }
 ```

-Note that the `delete` column has to be a single-value boolean column.&#x20;
+Note that the `delete` column has to be a single-value boolean column.

 <pre class="language-json"><code class="lang-json">// In the Schema
 {